acnard/coursera-test/course_notes/EnvironmentSetup.md

 ## stage all changes (untracked files, changed files, and deleted files)

-after adding some new folders to the cursera-test folder, I did git add on those folder names to start tracking all the files in them.
+after adding some new folders to the coursera-test folder, I did git add on those folder names to start tracking all the files in them.
 Then, when I did git status I got this:
 <img src="image-20211117123704687.png" alt="image-20211117123704687" style="zoom:67%;" />

 it had staged the files inside the newly added folders, but there had also been some changes elsewhere, which were not staged.

-To stage all the changes you have made (including deletions!) you can use the command **git add -A**:
+To stage all the changes you have made (including deletions!) you can use the command `git add -A`:
 <img src="image-20211117123846517.png" alt="image-20211117123846517" style="zoom:80%;" />

 now everything is staged  and I can do **git commit** followed by a **git push**.